 What Makes People-Pleasing a Sign of Parentification?

-A Parentification Trauma Therapist in CT & VA Explores The Connection Between People-Pleasing and Parentification and Steps to Heal
+A Trauma Therapist in CT & VA Explores The Connection Between People-Pleasing and Parentification and Steps to Heal

 Parentification is a role reversal in which the child accelerates into adulthood and becomes the parent, assuming adult responsibilities and parenting their parents/caretakers.